 10. Long Faux Hawk

 If you prefer bold over subtle, the long faux hawk brings drama and movement.
 With extended length through the crown and back, this version leans into a rock-inspired aesthetic.
 The contrast between the longer top and tightly faded sides amplifies the effect, creating a look that’s daring yet stylishly balanced.
-It’s perfect for men who like attention and have the confidence to own their style.

 To style, blow-dry upward and backward using a volumizing spray, then lock it in with a high-hold wax.
 This cut works beautifully on men with thick, straight, or wavy hair.
-Maintenance includes trimming the ends regularly to avoid split hairs and using a nourishing conditioner to keep the long sections soft and manageable.

 11. Faux Hawk with Undercut

 The faux hawk with an undercut takes boldness to the next level.
 With shaved or closely cropped sides beneath longer strands on top, this style delivers a clean yet rebellious energy.
 It’s popular among men who love structure and contrast — the undercut defines the silhouette while the lifted center keeps things daring.
-Seen often on influencers and creative professionals, this look turns heads wherever it goes.

 Styling it requires blow-drying the top for height and using a firm-hold pomade to maintain shape.
 It flatters men with oval or square faces and thicker hair, emphasizing natural volume and strength.
-For upkeep, maintain the undercut line every two weeks and use a lightweight conditioner to preserve shine without weighing hair down.

 12. Faux Hawk with Hard Part